aafulei/cppp5e/03-strings-vectors-and-arrays/README.md

 ### Exercise 3.31

-> Write a program to define an array of ten ints.
+> Write a program to define an array of ten `int`s.
 Give each element the same value as its position in the array.

 **Answer:**